Follow-on Funding call

 Super Follow-on Fund (SuperFOF)

-Standard eligibility criteria apply, as described in section 3 of our grants guide (please see related links).
+Standard eligibility criteria apply, as described in section three of our grants guide (see downloads).

 In addition to fulfilling the standard eligibility criteria, the Principal Investigator (PI) must currently or previously have held BBSRC funding with demonstrable relevance to the application.